 The program faculty is extremely competent at teaching and is fully engaged in all curricular matters pertaining to the undergraduate program.
 When needed, the department provides resources to further increase teaching competence and effectiveness.
-For example, several junior faculty have attended workshops on how to improve their teaching, and recently, lecturer K. Tam attended a weeklong course on teaching sustainability and green engineering which greatly benefited her teaching of CEE 132.
+For example, several junior faculty have attended workshops on how to improve their teaching, and recently, lecturer K. Tam attended a weeklong course on teaching sustainability and green engineering.
 After these workshops, faculty members share their experience with others during the faculty meetings usually held on a weekly or bi-weekly basis.
 Funding for these activities is provided from departmental or college funds, on an as-needed basis.

 A normal classroom teaching load in the Department of Chemical and Environmental Engineering is three formal undergraduate or graduate lecture or laboratory courses plus three graduate specialty courses (CEE 250-260 series) per year.
-With minor exceptions (e.g., laboratories, ENGR 118, CEE 158), the formal courses are all 4 credit hours.
+With minor exceptions (e.g., laboratories, ENGR 118), the formal courses are all 4 credit hours.
 The specialty graduate courses (CEE 250-260 series) are usually 1-2 credit hours, with instruction given in an interactive style, such as seminars or discussions.
 They promote active learning, and train graduate students in their specialty area.